 The applicant refuses to or cannot provide all required application information including Social Security numbers or certifications.
 Refusing to sign required documents (i.e., Verification Authorization forms, Consent to Release of Information, etc.) will be grounds for rejection.
 Applicants will receive a letter from management staff stating the required documentation that is outstanding.
 Applicants must provide the required documentation within five (5) business days.
-Incomplete applications will be denied.
+Incomplete applications will be rejected, and the application will be removed from the wait list.